 Corrected Grain or Top Grain Leather is probably the most misunderstood term in parlance of leather goods.
-People often confuse Top Grain Leather, which is a less expensive type of leather with Full Grain Leather, which is the top quality leather and therefore expensive.
+People often confuse Top Grain Leather, which is a less expensive type of leather with Full Grain Leather, which is the top-quality leather and therefore expensive.
 Top Grain Leather typically is defective leather that has been artificially stamped to look like natural grain and is usually heavily pigmented.

 Pull-Up Leather is a full natural grain leather that is aniline dyed and finished with oil or wax to give it very soft hand or feel and other unique characteristics.
 If you stretch this leather the oil and color in the leather temporarily shifts making the pulled areas lighter in color.
 Ergo, the name Pull-Up Leather.
-Due to its honest nature and unique characteristics, this leather is very popular where aesthetics are important.
+Due to its honest nature and unique characteristics, this leather is very popular where aesthetics is important.

 Patent Leather is more or also the same quality leather as any with a high-gloss lacquer coat applied to it in its finishing stages to give it a shiny and reflective surface.
 Used primarily in making of shoes, apparel, belts, and purses.